ChipCastleDotCom/meteor-accounts-email/README.md

 ## Introduction

-Extract an email address from an Accounts object.
+A [Meteor package](https://atmospherejs.com/chipcastledotcom/accounts-email) for extracting an email address from an `Accounts` object.

 ## Installation